 Of the three variants, the “Twist” has the least aggressive design.
 But the razor isn’t the only thing that dictates aggressiveness, you also have to factor in what blade you use.

 Or get the Personna if you want something smoother.
-A good way to try out different blades would be buying a sampler pack that contains blades from different brands.
+An excellent way to try out different blades would be buying a sampler pack that contains blades from different brands.